Garou: Mark of the Wolves: Gameplay

 Gameplay screenshot showcasing a match between B. Jenet and Rock Howard (left).
-As Rock's health is reaching his T.O.P the player will have access to Desperation Moves when reaching it.
+As Rock's health is reaching his T.O.P., the player will have access to Desperation Moves when reaching it.

 Gameplay in Mark of the Wolves is set on a single two-dimensional movement plane, removing the "lane" system from prior Fatal Fury games that allowed characters to move between the foreground and background.
 The game introduces a new mechanic called the "Tactical Offense Position" (T.O.P.), indicated by a highlighted area on the characters' life gauges.
 When the gauge reaches this area, the character enters the T.O.P. mode, granting the player's character the ability to use a T.O.P. attack, gradual life recovery, and increased attack damage; players can set which portion of their life bar activates the T.O.P. mode before the match begins.
 The game also introduces the "Just Defend" system, which rewards the player who successfully blocks an attack at the last moment with a small amount of health recovery and the ability to immediately counterattack out of block stun.

 Similar to previous titles, the player is given a fighting rank after every round.
-If the player manages to win all rounds from the Arcade Mode with at least an "AAA" rank, they will face the boss Kain R. Heinlein, which unlocks an ending after he is defeated.
-If the requirements are not met, then Grant will be the final boss and there will be no special endings.
-Additionally, through Arcade Mode, before facing Grant, the player will face a mid-boss which can be any character from the cast depending on the character they use.
+If the player manages to win all rounds from the Arcade Mode with at least an "AAA" rank, they will face the boss Kain R. Heinlein, who unlocks an ending after he is defeated.
+If the requirements are not met, then Grant will be the final boss, and there will be no special endings.
+Additionally, through Arcade Mode, before facing Grant, the player will face a mid-boss, which can be any character from the cast, depending on the character they use.

 In addition to the standard Story mode, the console versions of the game include a second single-player mode, "Survival", in which the player must defeat as many opponents as possible while only regaining a limited amount of health after each battle.
-By completing each mode with different characters, the player will unlock new content in an in-game gallery such as character portraits and promotional artwork.
+By completing each mode with different characters, the player will unlock new content in an in-game gallery, such as character portraits and promotional artwork.